ShaylenReddy42/Seelans-Tyres/README.md

 This project is a rewrite of my [original college project](https://bitbucket.org/Shaylen/seelans-tyres/src/master/) which, compared to this, was very poorly written and insecure.
 Originally it was written with PHP as the backend, this project is written using ASP.NET Core 6

-This project is also rewritten to utilize my Azure and DevOps skills.
+It's also rewritten to utilize my Azure and DevOps skills since I had earned Microsoft's Azure Certifcations and needed a way to prove my skills with a project.
 As of right now, the solution is not cloud-native yet, it isn't even in its final architecture

-This project is a proof of concept so the payment system isn't integrated
+Since this project is a proof of concept, the payment system isn't integrated

 ## Current Architecture